jonruida/PowerBI_Insights/README.md

 - **Technologies/Strategies**:
   - Use mitmproxy to intercept and capture HTTP requests
   - Run a script (`read_dumpfile_to_file.py`) to format the captured data
-  - Use `gzip_readfile` to handle the formatted data
-  - Process the formatted data with custom scripts
+  - Process the formatted data with `gzip_readfile` script
+  - **Status**: <span style="color:orange">Doesn`t recognize GZIP</span>

 - **Status**:
   - <span style="color:green">In Progress</span>

 - **Report**:
-  - Implementing a new approach to handle data formatting before processing.
-  - This method aims to address data format inconsistencies and improve overall data extraction reliability.

-- **Problem-Solving**:
-  - Transitioning from direct extraction to pre-processing with a formatting script to handle varying data formats more effectively.
+  - Improves the Option 1 by standarrdizing the format, still has some issues uncompressing GZIP due to single \ being recognized as double\\.

 ### Native API Connectivity Approach